 Taste buds craving for more local flavors?

-After you have learned and possibly tried some of our petiscos, ready to discover and taste other lesser known local traditional dishes & wines while in Porto?
-On our Downtown Food Tour, guided by passionate local host, you will experience the Porto that travelers rarely see, taste important elements of our cuisine and learn about the history, architecture and culture while walking the streets of our beloved city.
+After you have learned and possibly tried some of our petiscos, ready to discover and taste other lesser-known local traditional dishes & wines while in Porto?
+On our Downtown Food Tour, guided by a passionate local host, you will experience the Porto that travelers rarely see, taste important elements of our cuisine and learn about the history, architecture and culture while walking the streets of our beloved city.